securefederatedai/openfl/openfl-gramine/MANUAL.md

 ```
 hostname --all-fqdns | awk '{print $1}'
 ```
-Then pass the result as `AGG_FQDN` parameter to:
+(In case this FQDN does not work for your federation, try putting the machine IP instead) Then pass the result as `AGG_FQDN` parameter to:
 ```
 fx plan initialize -a $AGG_FQDN